 - A light box

 - A dawn simulator

 You’ve already learned about light boxes and dawn simulators above.
 For more on the first two ingredients, see my page on Chronotherapy.

-This graph shows the distribution of light strength at different wavelengths for three light boxes (blue, red and green curves) and sunlight (black curve).
-From left to right on this graph are the colors of the visual spectrum of light.
-Ultraviolet would be off this graph to the left; infrared off this graph to the right.
+From left to right on this graph are the colors of the visual spectrum of light (part of the larger “electromagnetic spectrum” which includes ultraviolet, which would be off this graph to the left; and infrared, which would be off this graph to the right).
 Blue is between 450 and 500 nm (nanometers).

+The black curve is sunlight.
 The blue hump is the output from one of the little blue light boxes.
 The red and green curves are two different “full spectrum” light boxes.
-Note the big spike from the full-spectrum boxes at about 440 nm.